digego/extempore/docs/editor-support.rst

 Installation
 ^^^^^^^^^^^^

-Installing Atom is a piece of cake—go to the `Atom homepage`_ and hit the big red "Download" button near the top of the page.
+Installing Atom is a piece of cake---go to the `Atom homepage`_ and hit the big red "Download" button near the top of the page.
 When it's finished downloading, click on the downloaded file and follow the instructions which show up on the screen.